InaR-jun/Python-MySQL-MongoDB-Movie-Search/README.md

 ### 3. Application Structure
 The code is modularized to ensure high readability and maintainability:
-* `main.py`: Entry point, user menu, and command processing.
+* `main1.py`: Entry point, user menu, and command processing.
-* `mysql_connector.py`: Handles MySQL connection and search queries (keywords, genres, pagination).
+* `mysql_connector1.py`: Handles MySQL connection and search queries (keywords, genres, pagination).
-* `log_writer.py`: Handles connection to MongoDB and logging of new queries.
+* `log_writer1.py`: Handles connection to MongoDB and logging of new queries.
-* `log_stats.py`: Retrieves and processes popular/recent queries from MongoDB.
+* `log_stats1.py`: Retrieves and processes popular/recent queries from MongoDB.
-* `formatter.py`: Utility functions for clean console output formatting.
+* `formatter1.py`: Utility functions for clean console output formatting.

+---

+## 🎨 User Experience and Readability

+A key focus of this CLI application is an enhanced user experience.
+The console output utilizes **diverse color schemes and emojis** to improve readability, draw user attention to key information, and make the interaction more engaging and user-friendly.

 ---